-After the initial 3-month rental period for a CPAP device, the agency will consider purchasing this device for the client.
+After the initial 3-month rental period for a CPAP device, HCA will consider purchasing this device for the client.

-Note: The provider must submit a purchase request to the agency.
+Note: The provider must submit a purchase request to HCA.
 The following documentation of clinical benefit must be recorded in the client's file: